-Vaishnavi Krishnan obtained a M.S. in Computer Engineering from the University of Florida in 2012.
-She graduated with a Bachelors of Engineering degree in Computer Engineering from Anna University (India) in 2006 and worked with Oracle India for 4 years before joining VERG the summer of 2010.
+Vaishnavi Krishnan obtained an M.S. in Computer Engineering from the University of Florida in 2012.
+She graduated with a Bachelor of Engineering degree in Computer Engineering from Anna University (India) in 2006 and worked with Oracle India for 4 years before joining VERG in the summer of 2010.
 Modes for easy and rapid generation and application of virtual human personalities carry huge research potential.
 Vaishnavi’s research at the lab was focused on modeling personalities for virtual humans.

 2016, Rahul Mehta